-The difference here is the snake usually has a fierce look with its fangs out.
+The difference here is the snake usually has a powerful look with its fangs out.

-The rose looks pretty, but the snake looks dangerous and aggressive.
+The rose tattoo looks pretty, but the snake looks wild.

-Love and hate is the meaning of this tattoo.
+Love and disrelish is the meaning of this tattoo.

-The rose tattoo obviously symbolizes love, while the snake represents the danger and hate that comes along with it.
+The rose tattoo obviously symbolizes love, while the snake represents the wildness that comes along with it.

-You could get this tattoo if you were deeply hurt by a relationship, or if you believe love comes along with a dark side.
+You could get this tattoo if you were cast down by a relationship, or if you believe love comes along with a dark side.

-This tattoo means that you were wounded by love.
+This tattoo means that you were let down by love.

 - Snake & Lotus Tattoo Meaning

 The snake in this tattoo is tangled in the lotus flower which often has a stem.

 Sometimes the lotus flowers are simply placed on top of the snake in a proper placement so that the imagery makes sense.